pconley/Rails-Docker-Setup/README.md

 A "network" is the docker mechanism to communicate bewteen our two running container.
 Delete the "example_net" network if already exists (from a previous attempt).
 ```
 docker network ls                  # see all networks
-docker network rm blog_net      # remove if it exists
+docker network rm example_net      # remove if it exists
-docker network create blog_net  # and create a new one
+docker network create example_net  # and create a new one
 ```

 We need to be sure that the same values are used in the app and the db so use environment variable to set these vaules.
+Note that the env_settings is also used in the docker file.
 ```
 cat env_settings                # to see the environment variables
 . env_settings                  # set the environment variables